vwal/awscli-mfa/README.md

 # awscli-mfa and its companion scripts

-The `awscli-mfa.sh` and its companion scripts `enable-disable-vmfa-device.sh` `mfastatus.sh`, and `source-to-clear-AWS-envvars.sh` were created to make handling AWS MFA sessions on the command line easy.
+The `awscli-mfa.sh` and its companion scripts `enable-disable-vmfa-device.sh` `mfastatus.sh`, and `source-this-to-clear-AWS-envvars.sh` were created to make handling AWS MFA sessions on the command line easy.

 ### Usage, quick!

 1. Configure the AWS profile using `aws configure` for the default profile (if you don't have any profiles configured yet), or `aws configure --profile "SomeDescriptiveProfileName"` for a new named profile.
 You can view the possible existing profiles with `cat ~/.aws/credentials`.
 For an overview of the AWS configuration files, check out their [documentation page](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html).

-2. Execute `enable-disable-vmfa-device.sh` to create and enable a virtual MFA device with Authy app ([Android](https://play.google.com/store/apps/details?id=com.authy.authy&hl=en_US), [iOS](https://itunes.apple.com/us/app/authy/id494168017)) on your portable device.
+2. Execute `enable-disable-vmfa-device.sh` to create and enable a virtual MFA device with Google Authenticator compatible Authy app ([Android](https://play.google.com/store/apps/details?id=com.authy.authy&hl=en_US), [iOS](https://itunes.apple.com/us/app/authy/id494168017)) on your portable device.
 Follow the interactive directions from the script.

 3. Execute `awscli-mfa.sh` to start an MFA session using the vMFAd you just configured.
 Follow the interactive directions from the script.